|Various Snacks in Beijing |

-Glutinous Rice Roll with Sweet Bean Flour(Lǘ Dǎ Gǔn)
+3. Glutinous Rice Roll with Sweet Bean Flour(lǘ dǎ gǔn)

-Cooked Beef or Sheep Tripe(Bào Dǔ)
+4. Cooked Beef or Sheep Tripe(bào dǔ)

-Cooked Beef or Sheep Tripe is a famous snack in Beijing, where the most restaurants offering it are usually run by Hui people.
-The cooking of this delicious food is very simple: firstly, wash the fresh tripe clean and cut it into strips, then cook them in boiling water.
+, where most of the restaurants offering it are run by Hui people.
+The preparation of this delicious Beijing traditional street food is very simple: firstly, wash the fresh tripe clean and cut it into strips, then cook them in boiling water.
 Generally, they are eaten with great relish with an array of dipping sauces including oil, sesame paste, vinegar, capsicol, preserved bean curd soup, caraway and chopped green onion.

-|Popular Food Street|
+|Popular Street Food |

 Being different from small steamed buns, the Steamed Pork Dumplings have a unique shape with the top open, like a pomegranate.
 Traditionally, fillings can be mix of lean meat, radish, Chinese cabbage and fish sauce, but there are also vegetarian ones offered in some restaurants.
 The steamed dumplings taste delicious especially with vinegar and the minced garlic.

-Steamed Rice Cakes with Sweet Stuffing(ài wō wo)
+8. Steamed Rice Cakes with Sweet Stuffing(ài wō wo)